Frequently Asked Questions: Submissions

 • Dendy Awards for Australian Short Films (Live Action Short and Rouben Mamoulian Award for Best Director, AFTRS Craft Award and The Event Cinemas Rising Talent Award)

-• Yoram Gross Animation Award
+• Yoram Gross Animation Award (Australian only)

 Which competitions are open to films from outside Australia?

-Only Australian productions that meet all the eligibility requirements, are eligible to enter the: Documentary Australia Award, Dendy Awards for Australian Short Films or Yoram Gross Animation Award.
+Only Australian productions, that meet all the eligibility requirements, are eligible to enter the: Documentary Australia Award, Dendy Awards for Australian Short Films or Yoram Gross Animation Award.

 What is the Official Competition?

-Can I enter the Rouben Mamoulian Award, AFTRS Craft Award or The Event Cinemas Rising Talent Award?
+Can I specifically enter the Rouben Mamoulian Award, AFTRS Craft Award or The Event Cinemas Rising Talent Award?

-No, a jury of film industry representatives will select one film from the 10 Dendy Awards finalists to be presented with the Rouben Mamoulian Award for Best Director, AFTRS Craft Award and/or The Event Cinemas Rising Talent Award.
+No, a jury of film industry representatives will select one film from the 10 Dendy Awards finalists to be presented with The Rouben Mamoulian Award for Best Director, AFTRS Craft Award and/or The Event Cinemas Rising Talent Award.

 How will the Documentary Australia Award competition be judged?

 A jury of film industry representatives will select one film from the finalists (selected by the Festival’s programming team) to be awarded the Documentary Australia Award, which carries a cash prize of $20,000.
 The prize money cannot be shared between more than one finalist.
-The winner will be announced at the Festival’s award ceremony on Sunday 15 June 2024.
+The winner will be announced at the Festival’s award ceremony on Sunday 15 June 2025.

 Does the Festival have an audience award?

+Yes.
 The Festival audience is encouraged to rate the films they have viewed on a scale of 1 to 10.
 The collated results are announced in the week following the Festival.

 How do you decide if a film is ‘Australian’ or ‘International’?

 We don’t make this distinction based on locations, actors, subject matter, or script.
 Our general rule is any film with 51% or more Australian financing will be considered an Australian film.
-See regulations for more details on FilmFreeway.
+See regulations for more details FilmFreeway.

 GENERAL INFORMATION